 These strategies will absolutely work to help you become a better runner.
 If you were paying me for this information, I’d offer a money-back guarantee.

-As you start to sign up for races, plan your training, and set goals for 2011 I hope you don’t make the same mistakes I did.
+As you sign up for races, plan your training, and set goals for this year, I hope you don’t make the same mistakes I did.
 Learn from where I failed and run some of these workouts to help you get stronger and faster.
-Sign up for exclusive updates to learn more about beating your injuries.